ClaireRoberts1403/LetsGoHiking/README.md

                    - The stripe card function reacts in a way that is working and succesfully sends a payment intent to stripe for the total in the cart.
 The Stripe element also displays error messages when the card details are incorrect filled in.
                    - When siging up to the site via Heroku bug was found with the backend email set up "django.core.mail.backends.smpt", yet when checking django admin the user was signed up.
                    - When signed in the form displays the users delivery address.
+* Responsive? - The payment app is good down to a large mobile size once smaller the form has a scroll.
+Also the back to card link scrunches up.
 ### The Profile App

 * My profile page - A lot of issues with the profile app.
 The profile page displays all profiles and not that of the user.